Dental Anxiety & Sedation Dentistry in Durham, NC

 Dr. Benjamin Pritts grew up in rural southwestern Pennsylvania where he began working at his family’s feed mill business and small farm at a young age.
 He received his bachelor’s degree from the University of Pittsburgh with a major in Neuroscience.

-Dr. Henderson and Dr. Pritts both earned their Doctor of Dental Medicine degrees at the University of Pittsburgh and completed extensive training in a three-year postdoctoral anesthesia residency program at the University of Pittsburgh Medical Center.
+Dr. Pritts earned his Doctor of Dental Medicine degree at the University of Pittsburgh and completed extensive training in a three-year postdoctoral anesthesia residency program at the University of Pittsburgh Medical Center.
 In addition to the anesthesia training specifically for patients undergoing oral and maxillofacial procedures, their training consisted of rotations at two Level 1 trauma hospitals (UPMC Presbyterian and Mercy), UPMC Children’s Hospital, UPMC Magee Women’s Hospital, UPMC St. Margaret’s, as well as clinical rotations with: Pediatric Emergency Medicine, Neurotrauma ICU, Internal Medicine, and Cardiology.